-Themes Gaps and Challenges Opportunities Standards currently being developed by the Australian Commission on Safety and Quality in Health Care (ACSQHC) for quality and safety for digital mental Non-validated apps developed by businesses are more widely available than validated apps developed by academics due to research proceeding slowly health services should be accepted and implemented with ongoing funding for evaluation. and having more limited funding than commercial app developers.
-Monitor digital health services and products for adverse events and conduct Need to understand the potential adverse effects or harms associated with digital services and products (e.g. costs and data privacy). research to articulate the benefits and harms of these products and service in different contexts.
+Themes Gaps and Challenges Opportunities Ensure safety and quality of services There are no national standards to regulate the safety and quality of digital mental health services and products.
+Standards currently being developed by the Australian Commission on Safety and Quality in Health Care (ACSQHC) for quality and safety for digital mental Non-validated apps developed by businesses are more widely available than he validated apps developed by academics due to research proceeding slowly ^{for} health services should be accepted and implemented with ongoing funding for evaluation. and having more limited funding than commercial app developers.
+Monitor digital health services and products for adverse events and conduct Need to understand the potential adverse effects or harms associated wi digital services and products (e.g. costs and data privacy).
+Need to understand the potential adverse effects or harms associated with digital services and products (e.g. costs and data privacy). research to articulate the benefits and harms of these products and service in different contexts.
 Improve knowledge and understanding of digital service options Clinicians need awareness and understanding of digital service offerings, particularly given that their patients may be using these even if they have not specifically recommended them.
 Provide all clinicians with basic training in provision of digital services.
 Develop an educational campaign about the utility of digital mental health tools and reduce scepticism about their effectiveness for people with lived There are currently myths about digital mental health tools that may prevent implementation of these tools in practice (for example, that digital services are not effective). experience, clinicians, service leaders, policy-makers and researchers.
 Include digital mental health in relevant tertiary curriculums to inform future clinicians of their value.
 Build digital literacy of mental health professionals, as well as people with lived experience and families and carers.
 Conduct research about strategies to enhance workforce capacity to deliver digital interventions, particularly implementation research.